cuttlefishh/python-for-data-analysis/assignments/assignment2.md

 ### Assignment 2 - Bash, Conda, IPython, and Jupyter

 Work through these tasks.
 Copy and paste the commands and output for the first two sections to a text file; for the third section, because these are Jupyter notebooks, type out your answers directly in the text file.
 Turn in the text file as your completed assignment.
+Please name your file `2_first_last.txt` or `2_first_last.md` (substitute your first and last name).

 **Installing Miniconda and working with Conda**